renatoleme/heytinget/README.md

 ## Algorithm

+In what follows we expose the algorithm main lines, as well an informal proof of its correctness.

+### Definitions

 Let $`\mathfrak{H} = (P, \leq)`$ be partially ordered set with a minimal element.
 If, for every $`x,y \in P`$, the following properties holds

 ```math